turmoni/micropython-lib/micropython/lora/README.md

 ## Antenna switch object

-The modem constructors have an optional `ant_sw` parameter which allows passing in an antenna switch object to be called by the driver.
+Modem constructors all have an optional `ant_sw` parameter which allows passing in an antenna switch object to be called by the driver.
 This allows automatically configuring some GPIOs or other hardware settings each time the modem changes between TX and RX modes, and goes idle.

 The argument should be an object which implements three functions: `tx(tx_arg)`, `rx()`, and `idle()`.
 For example: